Pats' defense failed to pull its weight when it needed to

 “We’re the 2021 Patriots who haven’t won at home,” McCourty added.
 “The past (six Super Bowls) doesn’t matter, it won’t help us.
 It’s not like we’re coming in here with no shot to win.
 In all of these games, it came down to a couple of plays that we’re not finishing, we’re falling short.”

-For example, in Dallas’ game-tying field goal drive, which started at the Cowboys’ 31-yard line, Prescott was able to convert a third down and 25-yard play with a 24-yard pass to Lamb, advancing the ball to the Patriots’ 31-yard line.
+For example, in Dallas’s game-tying field goal drive, which started at the Cowboys’ 31-yard line, Prescott was able to convert a third-down-and 25-yard play with a 24-yard pass to Lamb, advancing the ball to the Patriots’ 31-yard line.

 The Patriots’ defense forced two turnovers in the red zone.
 DB Kyle Dugger intercepted (his first NFL career takeaway) a Prescott pass in the end zone in the second quarter.
 Then Bentley forced a fumble on Prescott on a fourth-and-goal from the New England 1-yard line later in the quarter.